bio4j/exporter/docs/bio4j-dsl.md

 g.Traversal(GoTraversal.class).GoTerm(2).out()
 ```

-This query traverses all the outbound vertices(GoTerms) reachable from the second vertice of the graph `g`.
+This query traverses all the outbound vertices(GoTerms) reachable from the second vertex of the graph `g`.

 You can then export the results of these queries using the [`:bio4j` command](usage-examples.md).